-When it comes to size, most folks who intend to camp on the way will need a backpack with a volume between 45 and 65 liters.
-If you’re planning to sleep in hotels, hostels, and B&Bs along the way, a ~40-liter backpack will be more than enough.
+When it comes to size, most folks who intend to camp on the way will need a backpack with a volume between 45 and 65 litres.
+If you’re planning to sleep in hotels, hostels, and B&Bs along the way, a ~40-litre backpack will be more than enough.

 One extremely important thing you’ll need on the way is the rain cover for your backpack.
 This is a must-have and something that is, fortunately, included with the majority of newer packs.

 Full Gear Packing List for the West Highland Way